-Simple budget vacation treats kids will flip over will save you money on your next trip.
+Simple Budget Travel Treats Kids will Flip Over will save you money on your next trip.
 Vacations are often a time when families splurge on food and entertainment to make the experience extra special.
 Adding some surprises or extra special things to a vacation doesn’t have to cost a lot on your affordable family vacation.
 Here’s some ideas of cheap and easy extra’s to make you cheap family vacation a little more special.

-1. Hot Cocoa Bar is a Simple Cheap Vacation Treats Kids will Flip Over
+1. Hot Cocoa Bar is a Simple Budget Travel Treats Kids will Flip Over

 We planned a few surprises for the kids on a recent trip and this turned out to be their favorite one.
 This simple cheap vacation treat kids will love.
 It’s pretty simple and all you really need is a coffee making to make hot water.

 - Hot cocoa packets